 If I buy a piece of land, how will I get the deed?

-Once you’ve completed payment for a property, we will draft a new deed to transfer the property into your name.
+1) For less expensive properties, once you’ve completed payment for a property, we will draft a new deed to transfer the property into your name.
 We will get the deed notarized and mail it to you as soon as possible.